Toys, Inclusion, and Hearing Aids

-There seems to be a Barbie for every career: a nurse Barbie, rock-star Barbie, teacher Barbie, astronaut Barbie, and the list goes on and on.
-And there’s certainly an American Girl that suits every possible “look”: blonde-haired and blue eyed, long raven locks, etc. But what about a doll who represents an often overlooked, but completely vital cross-section of the public: kids with disabilities?
+There seems to be a Barbie for every career: a nurse Barbie, rock-star Barbie, Teacher Barbie, astronaut Barbie, and the list goes on and on.
+And there’s certainly an American Girl that suits every possible “look”: blonde-haired and blue-eyed, long raven locks, etc. But what about a doll who represents an often overlooked, but completely vital cross-section of the public: kids with disabilities?

-Rebecca Atkinson, a hard of hearing mom living in the UK, is addressing this issue head-on.
+Rebecca Atkinson, a hard-of-hearing mom living in the UK, is addressing this issue head-on.
 Annoyed that her own daughters had endless amounts of toys and none of them were sensitive to kids with disabilities, she took matters into her own hands.
 Atkinson contacted two close friends: Karen Newell, who has a son with visual impairment, and the deaf writer Melissa Mostyn, who has a daughter with cerebral palsy.
 Together, they set up a Facebook page and Twitter account… and the “Toy Like Me” revolution was born.

 The “Toys Like Me” movement asks parents across the globe to send pictures of toys that reflect disability in a positive and inspiring way.
 And the response has been amazing.
 Someone sent a picture of an American doll with a hearing aid, another shared an image of Disney’s Tinker Bell with a cochlear implant – crafted by hand.
 And the pictures have just kept coming.
 Atkinson’s been floored by the viral response.

 At the end of the day, “Toy Like Me” is a story of radical inclusion.
-As a parent of a child with disability, it can be extraordinarily alienating: you want so deeply for your child to feel a part of society at large.
+As a parent of a child with a disability, it can be extraordinarily alienating: you want so deeply for your child to feel a part of society at large.
 Being able to marry something as iconic as a Barbie or American Girl or Disney figure to the emotional journey of navigating disability can give families a way to truly feel part of something larger.

 And toy manufacturers?
 Well, they’re taking notice.